angyansheng/100theorems/100theorems.md

 ? __GAGA theorem__ (Serre 1956)\
 _"The category of coherent algebraic sheaves on a complex projective variety is equivalent to the category of coherent analytic sheaves on the corresponding analytic space."_
-- Corollary: (Chow 1949) _"Analytic subvarieties of complex projective n-space are algebraic sets."_
+- Corollary: (Chow 1949) _"Analytic subvarieties of complex projective n-space are algebraic varieties."_

 __Existence of exotic spheres__ (Milnor 1956)\
 _"There is a smooth manifold which is homeomorphic to, but not diffeomorphic to, the standard 7-sphere."_